 The purpose of this document is to help users to find their way around the European ALMA Regional Centre (ARC).
 The European ARC is the 'one stop shop' for all European ALMA users.
-This document explains how the ARC structure works and how it can help users to carry out their science with ALMA.
+This document explains the ARC structure in Europe and how it can help users at the various stages of their ALMA observing project.